 Cuyahoga County is the first County in the nation to enter into a multi-year PFS contract and create a dedicated budget line for success payments.
-A PFS convening at the White House in October 2011 inspired Cuyahoga County Executive Edward FitzGerald to explore this innovative strategy.
-In July 2014, Cuyahoga County's Council passed special legislation that created a Social Impact Financing Fund, which will be funded by annual appropriations of \$1 million, up to the contract payment cap of \$5 million.
-Annual appropriations ensure that the government will have set aside money to pay back those who made the original investment in the program, if it is successful and proven to actually work.
+A PFS convening at the White House in October 2011 inspired the Cuyahoga County Health and Human Services team to explore this innovative strategy.
+In July 2014, the Cuyahoga County Council passed special legislation that created a Social Impact Financing Fund.
+This fund will be funded by annual appropriations of \$1 million up to the contract payment cap of \$5 million.
+Annual appropriations ensure that the government will have set aside money to pay back those who made the original investment in the program if it is successful and proven to work.

-Why did the County pursue a project in the combined area of homelessness and child welfare with its first PFS initiative?
+Why did the county pursue a project in the combined area of homelessness and child welfare with its first PFS initiative?

 Homeless families with children placed in out-of-home foster care present a unique challenge for Cuyahoga County.
 The agencies serving these families were not previously integrated in a way that allowed for the identification of families who are experiencing homelessness and involvement in the child welfare system.
 As a result, children of homeless caregivers, many of whom are under the age of six, are spending considerably more time in foster care than the children of housing secure caregivers.
-This extended time in the child welfare system has historically resulted in poor outcomes for the County's most vulnerable families and led to higher costs to the County.
+This extended time in the child welfare system has historically resulted in poor outcomes for the county's most vulnerable families.

 Ohio's state-mandated child welfare risk-screening tools do not assess for housing insecurity or homelessness and Cuyahoga County's child welfare system will not reunite children with a caregiver if that person is in an insecure housing environment.
 In addition, when a caregiver applies for a housing subsidy in Cuyahoga County, they are unable to request the type of housing necessary for reuniting their family.
 Caregivers are only eligible for a family apartment if they have already been reunited with their child.
-This lack of cross-agency communication and conflicting local and state-level policies has created an extremely difficult environment to reunite these families.
+This lack of cross-agency communication and conflicting local and state-level policies have created systemic barriers that hinder family reunification and stabilization.